Multiple sclerosis: Historical cases

 There are several historical accounts of people who probably had MS and lived before or shortly after the disease was described by Charcot.

 A young woman called Halldora who lived in Iceland around 1200 suddenly lost her vision and mobility but recovered them seven days after.
 Saint Lidwina of Schiedam (1380–1433), a Dutch nun, may be one of the first clearly identifiable people with MS. From the age of 16 until her death at 53, she had intermittent pain, weakness of the legs and vision loss: symptoms typical of MS. Both cases have led to the proposal of a "Viking gene" hypothesis for the dissemination of the disease.

 Augustus Frederick d'Este (1794–1848), son of Prince Augustus Frederick, Duke of Sussex and Lady Augusta Murray and a grandson of George III of the United Kingdom, almost certainly had MS. D'Este left a detailed diary describing his 22 years living with the disease.
 His diary began in 1822 and ended in 1846, although it remained unknown until 1948.
 His symptoms began at age 28 with a sudden transient visual loss (amaurosis fugax) after the funeral of a friend.
-During his disease, he developed weakness of the legs, clumsiness of the hands, numbness, dizziness, bladder disturbance and erectile dysfunction.
+During his disease, he developed weakness in the legs, clumsiness of the hands, numbness, dizziness, bladder disturbance and erectile dysfunction.
 In 1844, he began to use a wheelchair.
 Despite his illness, he kept an optimistic view of life.
 Another early account of MS was kept by the British diarist W. N. P. Barbellion, pen name of Bruce Frederick Cummings (1889–1919), who maintained a detailed log of his diagnosis and struggle.
 His diary was published in 1919 as The Journal of a Disappointed Man.
+Charles Dickens, a keen observer, described possible bilateral optic neuritis with reduced contrast vision and Uhthoff's phenomenon in the main female character of Bleak House (1852–1853), Esther Summerson.